0810-Software/HARR/README.md

 [Go back to 'In this file'](https://github.com/Marnix0810/HARR/blob/master/README.md#in-this-file)
 ###  3. How to use in other projects

-Since HARR is part of HackeyBlock, it is equiped with the request name 'Hackey Admin Rights Request.exe' and with an HackeyBlock icon.
+Since HARR is designed for HackeyBlock, it is equiped with the request name 'Hackey Admin Rights Request.exe' and with an HackeyBlock icon.
 You can change this.

 	Replacing the icon: